 In 2010, Stephen Conroy, Australian Minister for Communications, declared that Google’s Street View project constituted the “largest privacy breach in the history across western democracies”.

-What did Google do that raised the ire of governments across the globe?
+What did Google do that raised the ire of overseas governments?

-In some people’s eyes, Google spied on millions of people using unsecured wireless networks – and then saved all the illegal data that was collected.
+In some people’s eyes, Google spied on millions of people using unsecured wireless networks — and then saved all the illegally collected data.
 Like a child getting caught with their hand in the cookie jar, when first confronted, Google feigned ignorance, but eventually had to admit wrongdoing.
-Google, though, swears that any personal data was collected “inadvertently” and never looked at.
+Google swears, though, that any personal data was “inadvertently” captured and never analyzed.

-The FTC opened an investigation into the matter, but mysteriously dropped the charges in the fall of 2010.
-There was little fanfare or coverage of the event.
+The FTC opened an investigation into the matter, but mysteriously dropped the charges in the fall of 2010 with little fanfare or media coverage.

 Sony’s Privacy Problems

-The latest mega-corp to drop the privacy ball was Sony.
-Another security breach of portentous proportions, the emails, addresses, login names and, possibly, credit card numbers of over 70 million PlayStation Network users was compromised.
-An ingenious hacker lurking in the ether of the Internet got their hands on all of it.
+Sony was the latest mega-corp to drop the privacy ball.
+Another security breach of portentous proportions, hackers compromised the emails, addresses, login names and, possibly, credit card numbers of over 70 million PlayStation Network users .
 PSN has been up-and-down in the weeks following the cyber attack, and the only politician that seems to be genuinely worried is Saturday Night Live alumnus, Al Franken.